 New Spanish loans drop through the current Pandemic

-Whilst on the face of it the August numbers don’t look too drastic you have to also look at 2019 over 2018 to see the true picture.
+Spanish mortgages take a hit in August.
+Whilst on the face of it the August numbers don’t look too drastic.
+You have to also look at 2019 over 2018 to see the true picture.

-Last year from June the numbers of mortgages in Spain completed reduced significantly because of the introduction of new regulation and requirements for the lenders that caused a significant amount of loans to be delayed in completion or offers withdrawn.
+Last year from June the numbers of mortgages in Spain completed reduced significantly.
+Because of the introduction of new regulation and requirements for the lenders.
+Caused a significant amount of loans to be delayed in completing.
+Or offers withdrawn.

 August also showed a drop in numbers against the month of July down 23.8%.